munisaigampala/munisaigampala/README.md

-# Your Name
+# Muni Sai Gampala

 📧 Email: munisaigampala@gmail.com | 🌐 Linkedin: www.linkedin.com/in/munisaigampala/ | 📞 Phone: Please contact via Email

 ## Summary

-DFIR specialist with a strong commitment to combating the ever-growing landscape of cybercrime.
-Skilled in Digital Forensics, Cyber Investigation, Incident Response, and Threat Hunting, with the added advantage of leveraging Scripting for forensic investigation.
-Actively engaged in researching and gathering information on diverse malware samples and APT groups.
+Dedicated DFIR specialist with a strong commitment to combating the ever-growing landscape of cybercrime.
+Proficient in Digital Forensics, Cyber Investigation, Incident Response & Management, Red/Purple Teaming and Threat Hunting, with an additional proficiency in using Scripting for forensic analysis.
+Actively involved in researching and collecting data on various malware samples and APT groups.

  With experience in both Red Team and Blue Team techniques, I possess a unique understanding of adversary hunting and discovery within enterprise environments.
 My career is driven by a passion for staying at the forefront of cybersecurity advancements to safeguard digital assets and protect against cyber threats.

 ## who am I?
 ### Incident Responder